-There are some easy (and fun) ways to help kids who are learning to read improve their readings skills.
+There are some easy ways to help kids who are learning to read improve their readings skills.
 These are methods that should be used in addition to a reading program and can be used by homeschoolers and children who are learning to read at school.
 They can also be used by parents who are teaching their toddlers or preschoolers to read.
-Improving reading skills for children can be fun.

 Dolch Sight Words

 Learning Dolch Sight Words or high frequency words can quickly improve a child's reading skills and increase confidence.
 These 220 words can make up 50% to 75% of the words in early readers.
 Dolch Sight Words consist largely of nonphonetic words and very common words that can be sounded out phonetically.
 Some of these high frequency words include because, were, with, he, she, call, cold, can, find and away.

 Mrs. Perkins Dolch Words is a free website that provides numerous Dolch word lists, PowerPoint slides, Dolch words stories and activities.
 The website divides the lists into Pre-Primer, Primer, 1st Grade, 2nd Grade, 3rd Grade and Dolch Nouns.

 You can also buy Dolch word DVDs.
 Dolch Sight Words 1 & 2 are appropriate for all ages.
 Meet the Sight Words is aimed at preschool age children.